 Electric winches are positioned close to each wheel, and all lines lead aft to them.
 In traditional Catana fashion, the mainsail is controlled by a double-ended sheet across the transom – there is no need for a traveler.

 You be able to average 9 to 10 knots consistently on this boat on long passages.
 The 53 is set up for a couple with all the lines leading back aft.
-She´s a forgiving boat and handles well.
+She’s a forgiving boat and handles well.
+On a beam reach in a decent breeze, these yachts fly.

 Or alternate the engines and motor along at 6 knots and conserve your fuel.